robbrockbank/calico-mesos-deployments/docs/RpmInstallCalicoMesos.md

 ```

 ## Next steps
-See the [Using Calico Mesos Guide](UsingCalicoMesos.md) for info on how to test your cluster and launch tasks networked with Calico.
+See [Our Guide on Using Calico-Mesos](UsingCalicoMesos.md) for info on how to test your cluster and start launching tasks networked with Calico.

 [calico-mesos]: https://github.com/projectcalico/calico-mesos/releases/latest